Capstone-T37/Meetup-backend/README.md

 * Authentication : is a node.js api that interfaces with firebase to allow the authentication of user and the validation of authorization tokens
 * Location: is a node.js api that is responsible of storing the location of users during a live session, it interfaces with its own MongoDB database.
 * User: is a node.js api that is responsible of storing the information of users it interfaces with a seperate MongoDB database and a filestorage service (coming soon...)
+* Activity: is a node.js api that is responsible of storing the information of activities.
+It interfaces with a seperate MongoDB database and a filestorage service (coming soon...)
 * Socket: it is an express server that leverages Socket.IO to establish socket connections with clients and exchange realtime data.
 * The docker compose file allows the creating of the docker containers for each service.
 The reload docker compose file allows the creation of the docker container and it provides live reload for one micro-service that is still being worked on without having to rebuild all the other containers.
 ## Env setup: